 Does that mean it’s pointless to label people?

-Certainly not, and definitely yes!
+Yes, labelling people is pointless and definitely no it’s not.
 It depends on why you are trying to categorise / label yourself or others.
 If your intent is to find a shortcut to understanding possible traits somebody possesses, so you can go on to understand them more quickly then it makes a lot of sense.

 If your intent in labeling somebody is to quickly assume that this is how they are, and not accept other information about them then there’s no point as no such labels are likely to be useful.